Learn everything there is to know about the legality of web scraping, including a few precedent legal cases.

 Assuming you're here on this page, it's safe to say that you've heard of web scraping and are interested in finding out whether or not web scraping is legal.
 If so, you've come to the right place!

-In this blog post, we'll take a closer look at the legality of web scraping and key considerations you must factor into making your decision on whether or not to perform web scraping.
+In this blog post, we'll take a close look at the legality of web scraping and key considerations you must factor into making your decision on whether or not to perform web scraping.

 We'll also highlight a few precedent legal cases on web scraping.